SalifD-EE/pomocube_prototype1/README.md

 <!-- ROADMAP -->
 ## Conclusion

 I'm proud of what I've accomplished so far, but this is only the beginning.
-I really plan to design an actual product from A to Z, and I want to git gud at it.
+I really plan to design an actual product from A to Z.
 Here's the roadmap I have in mind to get there:

 - [x] Create an Arduino-based prototype